-The United States Agency for International Development EGAT Energy Team (EGAT/I&E) launched a new program titled the Energy Utility Partnership Program (EUPP).
-Through a Cooperative Agreement with the United States Energy Association (USEA), the Energy Team is making a new program available to all USAID assisted countries and USAID Missions.
+The United States Agency for International Development Bureau for Economic Growth, Education and Environment (E3) launched a new program titled the Energy Utility Partnership Program (EUPP).
+Through a Cooperative Agreement with the United States Energy Association (USEA), the E3 Bureau is making a new program available to all USAID assisted countries and USAID Missions.
 See below for further information.

 EUPP will assist developing countries to increase environmentally sustainable energy production and use and improve the operational efficiency and increased financial viability of their utilities and related institutions.